 HOW MUCH DOES COOLTONE COST?

-A single CoolTone treatment cost between $750.00 to $1,000.
+A single CoolTone treatment costs between $750.00 to $1,000.
 Your overall CoolTone cost includes the treatment areas and the number of cycles prescribed in your personalized procedure plan.

 HOW CAN I SAVE ON COOLTONE PRICES?

 There are several ways to save on the cost of CoolTone.
 Pay attention to specials that offer a discount off the regular price of CoolTone.
 Package pricing is another good way to reduce CoolTone prices.
-In addition, some spas may offer incentive pricing to individuals who combine CoolTone with its sister treatment, CoolSculpting.
+In addition, some CoolTone providers offer incentive pricing to individuals who combine CoolTone with its sister treatment, CoolSculpting.

 See real CoolTone results >>

-[INSERT COOLTONE SPECIAL]WHAT IS MORE IMPORTANT THAN COST WHEN SELECTING A PROVIDER?
+WHAT IS MORE IMPORTANT THAN COST WHEN SELECTING A PROVIDER?

 Yes, CoolTone cost is an essential factor for many consumers, yet focusing on price is a bit confusing.
 Providers of the procedure do not decide the price points of each muscle building treatment.
-InsteadCoolTone cost is determined by Allergan, the makers of the CoolTone machine.
-This means that the different CoolTone facilities in Strongsville, OH, despite their marketing strategies charge basically the same amount for CoolTone treatment.
+Instead, CoolTone cost is determined by Allergan, the makers of the CoolTone machine.
+This means that the different CoolTone facilities in Strongsville, OH, despite their marketing strategies, charge basically the same amount for CoolTone treatment.

-Since all providers must adhere to similar price points, the critical factor resides in choosing a seasoned professional.
+Since all providers must adhere to similar price points, the critical factor in finding the best value for your investment is choosing a seasoned professional.
+Choose a reputable spa that values you above their bottom line.
+Opt for a skilled CoolTone practitioner.

 We at Dōcerē Medical Spa and Laser Center provide expertise in building and toning muscle.
-Our treatment goal focuses on the well-being and satisfaction of each patient.
+Our priority focuses on the well-being and satisfaction of each patient.
 You may rest assured your investment is in caring, skillful hands.
-Chose a reputable spa that values you above their bottom line.
-Opt for a skilled CoolTone practitioner.

 COOLTONE COST IN STRONGSVILLE, OH

-Learn how you may save on the cost of CoolTone by scheduling a complimentary consultation now with Dōcerē Medical Spa and Laser Center, the premier CoolTone providers in Strongsville, OH.
-Fill out the form online or call (216) 446-8467 today.
+Learn how to save on the cost of CoolTone by scheduling a complimentary consultation now with Dōcerē Medical Spa and Laser Center, the premier CoolTone providers in Strongsville, OH.
+Fill out a form online or call (216) 446-8467 today.